 Bermondsey Jubilee Line station is approximately 14 minutes’ walk from London Square Bermondsey, while London Bridge station, for the Northern Line, Jubilee Line and National Rail, can be reached in about 12 minutes.
 Both underground lines are also part of Night Tube, great news for late hour workers and party nights out.

-Country Life has chosen Bermondsey as the best place to live in London for food, calling it “the capital’s gourmet hub” so it’s no surprise that food lovers flock to Bermondsey for an exceptionally good choice of restaurants, cafés and bars, many of which are located on the iconic Bermondsey Street.
+Country Life has chosen Bermondsey as the best place to live in London for food, calling it “the capital’s gourmet hub” so it’s no surprise that food lovers flock to here for its exceptionally good choice of restaurants, cafés and bars, many of which are located on the iconic Bermondsey Street.
 Some highlights include outstanding tapas at José, and French bistro classics at Casse-Croûte.
 Or for something a little different, be sure to try M.Manze, the home of pie & mash.
 All their produce is delivered fresh and prepped in-house!